inianantony/advanced_js/README.md

 ### Function definition vs Function expression

 if function keyword is the start of the statement then its the function definition, else its function expression.
-Named function expression as shown in the 2nd expample we name our function expression as bar, so we can even reference ourself inside this bar function and also the debugging stck strace shows our name and the code is self documenting
+Named function expression as shown in the 2nd expample we name our function expression as bar, so we can even reference ourself inside this bar function that is on the own scope of this function even if foo is later overridden in somewhere in code becuase its in the outer scope which the inner function dont have control on it and also the debugging stack strace shows our name and the code is self documenting

 ```javascript
 //Anonymous function expression